-- details of when and how all staff will be trained in first aid response upon induction and at least once every two years.
+- details of when and how all staff will be trained in first aid response upon induction and at least once every 2 years

-- details of when and how staff will be trained in general evacuation procedures upon induction and at least once every twelve months.
+- details of when and how staff will be trained in general evacuation procedures upon induction and at least once every 12 months

 - specific instructions in relation to lifts not being used during an evacuation rehearsal or emergency unless authorised by Queensland Fire and Emergency Services.